caseyyoungflesh/jagsRun/README.md

-jagsfun
+jagsRun
 ====

-`jagsfun` is an R package used run JAGS in parallel and produce summary output.
+`jagsRun` is an R package used run JAGS in parallel and produce summary output.

 The package contains one function:

-- `jagsfun` - run JAGS in parallel
+- `jagsRun` - run JAGS in parallel

 Installation